 Gathering spaces offer the opportunity to bring people together.
-Public nature play spaces often act as natural gathering spaces since they are areas in which parents typically bring their children; a feature that can be enhanced with intentional design.
-The informality and natural comfort of the space can lead to a greater sense of community, seen frequently through community gardening, family celebrations, play groups, or neighborhood socials.
+Public nature play spaces often organically function as natural gathering spaces since they are areas in which parents typically bring their children; a feature that can be enhanced with intentional design.
+The informality and natural comfort of the space can lead to a greater sense of community, in such forms as community gardening, family celebrations, play groups, or neighborhood socials.
 For schools and childcare centers, these spaces provide safe areas to converse with parents or students.